PSYCHO SANTA STORY

 a term used in the Don Felder autobiography, “Heaven And Hell My Life In The Eagles 1974-2001”

-On a Saturday morning November 28, 1993 on Pacific Coast Highway in Malibu, I wore a Santa Claus suit, along with some pre-painted signs and a bell, attempted a continued effort to obtain the autograph of Don Felder, then, of the band Eagles on some very rare European album pressings and other rare items of memorabilia.
+On a Saturday morning November 28, 1993 on Pacific Coast Highway in Malibu, I wore a Santa Claus suit, and brought along with some pre-painted signs and a bell, and attempted a continued effort to obtain the autograph of Don Felder, then, of the band Eagles on some more items of Eagles memorabilia.

-However now, after almost 25 years, it’s time to put this story to some rest and move on past it.
-Without going into all the full details over and over again, here is basically my detail of what happened and why:
+However now, after over 27 years, it’s time to put this story to some rest and move on well past it.
+Without going into all the details over and (over) again, here is basically what happened and why:

-To begin, I starting attempting to collect autographs from the band Eagles during a time where was no eBay, no Internet, no such words as “selfies”, and collecting signatures was often as easy as simply asking a celebrity for one, if you could ever find him or her.
-It was another era, a very early infancy of collectability, and completely different than from the madness and business we see today in the world of memorabilia collecting.
+To begin, I starting to collect autographs from the band Eagles during a time (1986) where there was no eBay, no Internet, and collecting signatures was often as easy (or as hard) as simply asking a celebrity for one, if you could ever find him or her.
+It was another era, a very early infancy of collectability, and completely different than from the madness and business we see today in the world of memorabilia autographing.

-On Saturday November 28, 1993, I took some pre-painted wooden signs asking Don Felder to either contact me and or sign my items for me.
+On Saturday November 28, 1993, I took some pre-painted wooden signs asking Don Felder to either contact me and or sign my items for me, out to Malibu.
 I dressed up as Santa Claus and, for a few hours, danced and rang a Christmas bell on Pacific Coast Highway hoping Mr. Felder might find such efforts from a fan both entertaining and flattering.
 Well, he did not.
 It turned out both he, the Malibu Police and his team of lawyers all found no humor in my little stunt.
 Instead it evolved into quite a terrible mess and misunderstanding.
-Lost now, was any possibility that this man, who I truly had admired, would ever believe in any way that I was truly just a fan trying to get my albums signed.
+Lost at that time, was probably the possibility that this man would ever consider me a fan, let alone ever sign anything ever for me again.

 In fact, it got worse.